 NY legislator welcomes driver's licences for undocumented Caribbean immigrants

-NEW YORK, United States (CMC) — A New York State legislator of Jamaican heritage has welcomed the implementation of a law, giving undocumented Caribbean and other immigrants the right to obtain driver's licences.
+NEW YORK, USA (CMC) — A New York State legislator of Jamaican heritage, has welcomed the implementation of a law, giving undocumented Caribbean and other immigrants the right to obtain driver's licences.

 New York State Department of Motor Vehicles (DMV) noted on its website that the Driver's Licence Access and Privacy Act, commonly called the “Green Light law”, was enacted on June 17 and took effect on Monday.

-Under the Driver's Licence Access and Privacy Act, driver's licence applicants who have never been issued a social security number are eligible to apply.
+Under the Driver's Licence Access and Privacy Act, DMV said driver licence applicants who have never been issued a social security number are eligible to apply.

-“You must sign an Affidavit (sworn statement) of never having been issued a social security number when you apply for a standard driver licence,” it said.
+“You must sign an affidavit (sworn statement) of never having been issued a social security number when you apply for a standard driver license,” it said.

+DMV said all applicants for a standard driver licence must show a combination of documents that prove their name, date of birth, and New York State residency.

+“In addition to the combination of proofs we currently accept, beginning December 16, 2019, we will also accept a valid, unexpired foreign passport issued by your country of citizenship; a valid, unexpired consular identification document issued by a consulate; a valid foreign driver licence that includes your photo, and which is either unexpired or expired for less than 24 months; (and) Permanent Resident Card, which is either unexpired or expired for less than 24 months,” DMV said.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive